Logo link to homepage

 Report for Semeru

-The Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) reported that eruptive activity continued at Semeru during 8-14 January with several daily eruptive events recorded by the seismic network.
-Gray or white-and-gray ash plumes rose 400-1000 m above the summit and drifted in multiple directions.
-The Alert Level remained at 2 (the second lowest level on a scale of 1-4).
-The public was warned to stay at least 5 km away from the summit in all directions, 13 km from the summit to the SE, 500 m from the banks of the Kobokan drainage as far as 17 km from the summit, and to avoid other drainages including the Bang, Kembar, and Sat, due to lahar, avalanche, and pyroclastic flow hazards.
+The Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) reported that activity continued at Semeru during 24-30 December, with daily eruptive events recorded by the seismic network.
+White-and-gray ash plumes were observed on most days rising 500-900 m above the summit and drifting in multiple directions; eruptive events on 27 December were not observed due to weather conditions.
+Minor incandescence at the summit on the upper SE flank was visible in some nighttime webcam images.
+The Alert Level remained at 3 (the second lowest level on a scale of 1-4) and the public was warned to stay at least 5 km away from the summit in all directions, 13 km from the summit on the SE flank along the Kobokan drainage, and 500 m from the banks of the Kobokan drainage as far as 17 km SE of the summit.

 Source: Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG, also known as CVGHM)